 The credit rating tiers below are based on the external long-term rating of the counterparty (or issuer for securities).
 If this is not available, where possible the DMO will use the most appropriate of (a) a long term rating of the parent entity or (b) an internally assessed rating, based on an internal score card and review, approved by the Credit and Market Risk Committee.
 If neither (a) nor (b) are appropriate, balances are categorised as unrated.
-A credit rating of Tier 1 is aligned with entities with an external rating of AAA, Tier 2 is aligned with an external rating of AA+ to AA-, Tier 3 is aligned with an external rating of A+ to A-, and Tier 4 is aligned with an external rating of BBB+ to BBB-.
+A credit rating of Tier 1 is aligned with entities with an external rating of AAA, Tier 2 is aligned with an external rating of AA+ to AA-, Tier 3 is aligned with an external rating of BBB+ to BBB-..